 - Iterative review of data and parameters

-- Data from BSLW reloaded to test server
+- Reload of data from BSLW to Test server

 February - July:

-- Training for public college and university library staff statewide
+- In-person training for public college and university library staff statewide